newsnowlabs/.github/profile/README.md

 # Welcome to NewsNow Labs

-NewsNow Labs is the R&D arm of global top-50 news website [NewsNow](https://www.newsnow.co.uk/about).
-It performs cutting-edge research across natural language processing, machine learning, infrastructure management, and software development tooling.
+NewsNow Labs is the R&D arm of global top-50 news website [NewsNow](https://www.newsnow.co.uk/about), _The Independent News Discovery Platform_.

+NewsNow Labs performs cutting-edge research across natural language processing, machine learning, infrastructure management, and software development tooling.
+Where it can, it makes its research public.

-## Our projects
+## Our public projects

 ### Dockside